 Top Things to Do in El Salvador for Adventure and Culture Lovers

-For my 32nd birthday, I decided to plan a solo trip somewhere with a quick flight that was warm, affordable, safe for solo female travelers, and a place I’ve never been.
+For my 32nd birthday, I decided to plan a solo trip to a destination with a quick flight, somewhere warm, affordable, safe for solo female travelers, and somewhere I’ve never been.
 After some research, El Salvador, the smallest country in Central America, checked all of those boxes.
-It’s only a 3.5-hour direct flight from Atlanta, temperatures are steadily around 80 degrees Fahrenheit in October, and it’s one of the most affordable places to travel in Central America.
+It’s only a 3.5-hour direct flight from Atlanta; temperatures are typically around 80 degrees Fahrenheit in October, and it’s one of the most affordable destinations in Central America.

-In this guide, I’ll share the very best things to do in El Salvador, top places to visit in El Salvador, and practical travel tips to help you plan your trip.
+Over the course of my solo trip, I tested everything from guided hikes to local nightlife to see what truly felt worth the time and money.
+This guide highlights the very best things to do in El Salvador, along with practical tips and firsthand experiences to help you plan with confidence.
 Whether you’re looking for relaxation, adventure, or cultural immersion, this itinerary has something for every kind of traveler.

 Rainbow slide at Picnic Steak House